The Ultimate Guide to Ice Skating Around Philadelphia

 3100 Dutton Mill Road, Aston

-Besides hockey and figure skating lessons, this rink also offers public skating.
-This Aston-based rink is massive and even features a beer pub with a pretty impressive draft list.
-Adults are $10, while children four and under are free.
+This Aston-based rink, known for its detailed membership package and figure skating lessons, also offers public skating hours.
+The rink is massive and even features a beer pub with a pretty impressive draft list.
+Entry for adults is $10, while children four and under are free.
 Skate rentals are $2, but you might want to look into heading over on a Wednesday, because that’s when skates are free.
-Find out more information on open skating here.
+Public skating hours vary by day and holiday, which you can consult here.

 1002 Darby Road, #3616, Havertown

-Tucked in the suburbs of Havertown lies the Skatium.
-This rink opened in 1974 and since it’s built a loyal following of ice skating lovers.
+This rink, has built a loyal following of ice skating lovers since opening in 1974.
 They offer lessons, open skate times, and clinics.
-Their new eatery, Have-A-Burger, offers burgers (of course!), breakfast, salads, and sandwiches.
-The rink posts their public skating hours weekly, so be sure to check the website before heading over.
+Their eatery, Have-A-Burger, offers burgers (of course!), breakfast, salads, and sandwiches.
+The rink posts their public skating hours weekly, so be sure to check the weekly schedule before heading over.
 Skating price is $8 for adults, $6 for children six and under, and there’s a skate rental fee of $2.

 WinterFest Ice Skating at Cooper River